 The embryonic leaves, which are the first to appear, are smooth and have no “teeth” around their edges.
 The most common “true” leaves are classic cannabis leaves with “teeth” around and a pointed tip.
 After 10-14 days, the “true” leaves should be more significant or at least similar in size to the embryonic leaves.
 Some growers give fertilizer at this cannabis seedling stage, but it’s absolutely not necessary.
 The most important thing to do at this stage is to keep the soil moist so the plants can develop foliage, get oxygen, and grow roots quickly.

 After 2-3 weeks, the plants should have two or three pairs of true leaves.
-At this stage, they’re ready for transplanting to a higher capacity pot.
+At this stage, they’re ready for transplanting to a higher-capacity pot.
 Most growers use one-liter pots for transplanting where the plant grows and receives food according to the instructions given by the fertilizer company at this stage.
-It’s the end of cannabis seedling stage and the beginning of the vegetative phase where the plant starts to grow fast.
+It’s the end of the cannabis seedling stage and the beginning of the vegetative phase where the plant starts to grow fast.
 This is a critical period for the plants so it requires a lot of attention.

 If you were using sprouting cubes, when transplanting to one-liter pots, put the whole cube to the soil.
 But not too deep, just to be able to cover the top with the soil.